andre-abadi/voron-2.4-config/README.md

 - `cd ~/klipper`
 - `sudo service klipper stop`
 - `make flash FLASH_DEVICE=/dev/serial/by-id/usb-Klipper_rp2040_3033393834049F97-if00`
+    - Upgrading Klipper 0.12 to 0.13 this worked successfully using the above without needing to manually switch to bootloader mode.
-    - This will throw an error but results in the board restarting into the bootloader mode (Katapult) in the below `by-id`.
+    - This used to throw an error but make the board reboot in usb-Katapult bootloader in the below `by-id`.
-- `make flash FLASH_DEVICE=/dev/serial/by-id/usb-katapult_rp2040_3033393834049F97-if00`
-    - This should work and result in the board restarting into Klipper mode.
 - `ls /dev/serial/by-id`
     - This should show the board back into Klipper mode.
 - `sudo service klipper start`